disraptor/disraptor/README.md

 ### Authentication

 Your web application can make use of Discourse’s own authentication infrastructure.
-If a user is logged in via Discourse, Disraptor sends a `X-Disraptor-User` header with their user name to your web application.
+If a user is logged in via Discourse, Disraptor sends an `X-Disraptor-User` header with their user name to your web application.
 Similarly, the `X-Disraptor-Groups` header contains a list of associated groups.
 For now, only groups with the prefix `disraptor` are sent.

 Since Disraptor will only populate these header fields if there is any information to send, you can use the presence of the `X-Disraptor-User` header as the signal that the user is logged in.